satissssss/CapStoneAWSDevOps/ReadME.md

 Push image to Docker through Jenkins with DockerhubJenkinsfile on repo Setup Apps and run through jenkins with AppDeployJenkinsfile on repo

+5. Setup different pipeline for development and production env with different branch for each:
+Create separate branch as development and use main as production in github

-5. Setup namespace for development and productiona and deploy Apps Create namespace: kubectl apply -f namespace_dev.yaml kubectl apply -f namespace_prod.yaml
+Setup namespace for development and productiona and deploy Apps Create namespace: kubectl apply -f namespace_dev.yaml kubectl apply -f namespace_prod.yaml

-6. Deploy app into namespace by adding --namespace at end kubectl apply -f kubernetes.yaml --namespace=development kubectl apply -f kubernetes.yaml --namespace=production
+Deploy app into namespace by adding --namespace at end kubectl apply -f kubernetes.yaml --namespace=development kubectl apply -f kubernetes.yaml --namespace=production

 Check deployed pods in namespace: kubectl get pods --namespace=development